 Elise is our Program Manager and has been with VT UCF since 2012.
-Raised in a small Ohio neighborhood of tree forts, after college she joined the AmeriCorps National Civilian Community Corps for a pivotal year of introduction to the country's varying natural landscapes as well as social, economic, and environmental issues.
-Next, she directed a community-based tree planting program in Camden with the NJ Tree Foundation and eventually ventured north to pursue her M.S. from the Rubenstein School of Environment & Natural Resources at the University of Vermont.
-She quickly fell for the land, people, and flavor of Vermont and is happy to be able to continue her development as a professional urban forester here.
+Raised in Ohio, after college she joined the AmeriCorps National Civilian Community Corps for a pivotal year of introduction to the country's varying natural landscapes as well as social, economic, and environmental issues.
+Next, she directed a tree planting program in Camden, NJ before venturing north to pursue her graduate degree from the Rubenstein School of Environment & Natural Resources at the University of Vermont.
 She is an ISA Certified Arborist, Tree Risk Assessment Qualified, a graduate of the Municipal Forestry Institute, and a Burlington Master Naturalist.
-When not working Elise fills her time with seasonal outdoorsyness, coordination of large backyard dinners and community storytelling events, and spending as much quality time as possible with her husband, two young children, and the good people that fill her life.
+When not working Elise can be found in her garden, in the lake (all year round), or with her husband, two children, or the many other good people that fill her life.